The Attack in Manhattan Poses a Test for Donald Trump

 It’s been much the same since Trump became president.
 After an attack in London this June, he declared that “We need the courts to give us back our rights.
 We need the Travel Ban [on seven majority-Muslim countries] as an extra level of safety!”
 When terrorists struck Barcelona in August, he urged Americans to “Study what General Pershing of the United States did to terrorists when caught.”
 In other words, murder Muslim prisoners while desecrating their religion.
 (Although Pershing didn’t actually do that.)

 Why is it so hard for Trump to stick to the expressions of sadness and resolve that previous presidents deployed after terrorists struck?
 For starters, such expressions are dull, and Trump rarely misses an opportunity to claim the spotlight.
 Secondly, they’re aimed at reducing fear whereas Trump thrives on stoking it, especially against people who aren’t Christian or white.
 The Paris and San Bernardino attacks—and Trump’s incendiary responses to them—boosted him in the polls.
 Finally, bland statements of solidarity and concern don’t deflect responsibility, which Trump does almost instinctively.
 Scared people are likely to blame the people who aren’t keeping them safe.
 As a candidate, Trump focused that blame on Obama and Hillary Clinton.
-Since then, he’s blamed the courts, the mayor of London, Scotland Yard and people who are “politically correct.”
+Since then, he’s blamed the courts, the mayor of London, Scotland Yard, and people who are “politically correct.”

 In the wake of Tuesday’s attack in New York, he could again go after the judges who are impeding his travel ban.
 But an even easier target would be the mayor of New York.
 Trump’s anti-Muslim allies are already attacking Bill de Blasio for not “monitoring radical mosques.”
 For now, he’s not following their lead.
 But if that line of argument hits Fox and Friends, will Trump be able to resist?